Learning GAN-based Foveated Reconstruction to Recover Perceptually Important Image Features

 \mysubsection{Objective image metrics}{image_quality_evaluation}

-We assess the perceptual quality of our foveated image reconstruction using the recently introduced FovVideoVDP metric \cite{Mantiuk2021}.
-FovVideoVDP is a full-reference quality metric that works on both images and videos.
-It takes peripheral acuity of the HVS and the retinal eccentricity of the stimuli into account While computing quality scores.
-FovVideoVDP quality scores are in Just-Objectionable-Difference (JOD) units ($\text{JOD} \in [0, 10]$) where $ \text{JOD} = 10 $ represents the highest quality whereas lower values represent more perceived distortion with respect to the reference.
-We computed the quality scores from FovVideoVDP for our method ($ \mathcal{L}_{adv}^* $) and for image reconstructions of the networks trained on standard dataset ($ \mathcal{L}_{adv} $).
-As the reference image, we provided original image to the metric.
-We report FovVideoVDP quality scores in \refTbl{fovvdp} for different peripheral regions (near and far), and generator loss functions.
-We compare those scores with our training method using $ \mathcal{L}_{adv}^* $ and standard training approach with $ \mathcal{L}_{adv} $.
-We observe higher quality scores for our method compared to the standard GAN training approach.
-These results show a better image reconstruction by the generator when we include perceptually non-objectionable distortions in the training set of the discriminator using our method.
+We assessed the perceptual quality of our foveated image reconstruction using the recently introduced FovVideoVDP metric \cite{Mantiuk2021}.
+FovVideoVDP is a full-reference quality metric that can be used on images and videos.
+It considers into account the peripheral acuity of the HVS and the retinal eccentricity of the stimuli while computing quality scores.
+FovVideoVDP quality scores are in Just-Objectionable-Difference (JOD) units ($\text{JOD} \in [0, 10]$) where $ \text{JOD} = 10 $ represents the highest quality, while lower values represent higher perceived distortion with respect to the reference.
+We computed FovVideoVDP quality scores of the images generated by our method ($ \mathcal{L}_{adv}^* $) and those reconstructed by networks trained on a standard dataset ($ \mathcal{L}_{adv} $).
+We provided the original image to the metric as a reference image.
+We report the FovVideoVDP quality scores in \refTbl{fovvdp} for different peripheral regions (near and far), and generator loss functions.
+We compared these scores with those of our training method using $ \mathcal{L}_{adv}^* $ and the standard training approach with $ \mathcal{L}_{adv} $.
+Our method achieved higher quality-related scores than the standard approach to training the GAN.
+The generator was able to reconstruct the images better when we included perceptually non-objectionable distortions in the training set of the discriminator using our method.

-In addition to the FovVideoVDP metric, we evaluate our method using other objective quality metrics.
-Although there are widely used objective quality metrics for non-foveated quality measurement, objective quality assessment for foveated images is still an open research problem.
-In the absence of quality metrics for specific types of image distortions, previous work has shown that task-specific calibration of existing objective quality metrics could be a promising solution \cite{wolski2019, adhikarla2017}.
-Motivated by this, we propose to use our perceptual data to calibrate existing metrics: L2, SSIM \cite{ssim}, MS-SSIM \cite{msssim}, and LPIPS \cite{zhang2018unreasonable}, separately for different eccentricities.
+We also evaluated our method by using other objective quality metrics.
+Although many objective quality metrics are available for non-foveated quality measurement, objective quality assessment for foveated images is still an open research problem.
+In the absence of quality metrics for specific types of image distortions, past work has shown that the task-specific calibration of currently available objective quality metrics may be a promising solution \cite{wolski2019, adhikarla2017}.
+Motivated by this, we used our perceptual data to calibrate existing metrics: L2, SSIM \cite{ssim}, MS-SSIM \cite{msssim}, and LPIPS \cite{zhang2018unreasonable}, separately for different eccentricities.
 The calibration was performed by fitting the following logistic function \cite{richards1959flexible}: